rmagee/qu4rtet/docs/install_ubuntu.rst

 The steps below will populate the `qu4rtet` database created above with all of the tables and other logic necessary to support the application.
+In addition, it will move any static files required for the QU4RTET API pages into a single directory to be served up by the webserver.

 First switch out of the postgres user account by typing exit: